 - Citizens turn out in higher rates for referendums than for EP elections.
 While relatively few referendums have resulted in a ‘no’ to further integration, these no’s have generally been taken seriously by the governments affected.

-- Developments in electoral behaviour show that the permissive consensus has been replaced by a constraining dissensus.
-Political elites have been aware of this, but it is unclear to what extent this will seriously affect the pace of integration.
+- Developments in electoral behaviour show that the permissive consensus has been replaced by a constraining dissensus, with a larger group of voters becoming more critical about the European integration project.